reibitto/podpodge/README.md

 ## Contributing

 Podpodge is fairly barebones and I mainly made it for myself because similar apps I tried at the time didn't quite work for me.
-Plus, this was an exercise to learn how akka-http + ZIO + Quill (and eventually Slinky) work together.
+Plus, this was an exercise to learn how akka-http/pekko-http + ZIO + Quill (and eventually Slinky) work together.
 There are a bunch more features that could potentially be added and I created some issues for those.
 Feel free to take any if you'd like.
 Contributions are always welcome!